About the Campaign

 Afghan Women's Scholarship Program

-This program enables young Afghan women who could not pursue higher education in Afghanistan or Pakistan to study in the U.S. Our campaign asks U.S. colleges and universities to donate tuition and, if possible, room and board for Afghan women to study in the U.S. These scholarships are intended to help those who obtained high school education before the Taliban took control, or subsequently in refugee schools, and wish to continue their education.
-Currently, 29 Afghan women are studying in the United States under this program.
-Some 42 women have been served under this program from its inception.
+This program enables young Afghan women to pursue higher education in the U.S. Our campaign asks U.S. college and universities to donate tuition and, if possible, room and board for Afghan women to study in the U.S. Each of the scholarship recipients are committed to help other Afghan women and girls.
+In 2014, 37 Afghan women are studying in the United States under this program.
+Since its inception, 96 women have been served by this program.
 The Feminist Majority Foundation also provides supplemental assistance for books and other expenses for Afghan women who have received scholarships through other sources.
-Six Afghan refugees have now graduated from four year colleges and universities and two have earned their associates degrees and are continuing their educations.
-One woman has returned to Afghanistan to make a video production about women in Afghanistan to further U.S. understanding.

 Policy Research and Strategy Development

 From its inception, our Campaign for Afghan Women and Girls has been based on primary research.
-Throughout the campaign, we have interviewed Afghan women leaders about the plight of Afghan women and girls and our staff has traveled into the region and to Afghanistan .
+Throughout the campaign, we have interviewed Afghan women leaders about the plight of Afghan women and girls and our staff has traveled into the region and to Afghanistan many times, most recently in 2013.
 Our ability to report first-hand on conditions in the region has significantly increased our credibility with policy makers, enhanced our ability to propose concrete policy changes, and strengthened our advocacy campaign.

 The Feminist Majority Foundation has provided direct funding to Afghan women's NGOs and other forms of direct assistance from its own funds.
 In addition to providing grants, we have provided technical assistance to small, women-led non-profits, helping with grant-writing and circulating their proposals among other funders.